sc0pena/Boston_air_bnb/README.md

 ## Installation<a name="installation"></a>

 Libraries used found in the Anaconda distribution of Python.
-This code works with Python versions 3.
+This code works with Python version 3.

 ## Project Overview<a name="overview"></a>
 Analyze, model, and visualize three questions related to Boston AirBNB listing data: